Datavault-UK/automate-dv-docs/docs/changelog/stable.md

   [Read more](../best_practices.md#how-do-we-hash)
 - Hashing concatenation now uses `CONCAT_WS` instead of `CONCAT`; this is more concise.
 - The stage macro has received a big overhaul, and the SQL should now be more efficient and easier to read.
+- Optimised table macro SQL across to board by reducing the number of CTEs

 ### Fixed